inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

   + Make sure that web app return correct time
   + Checking that refreshing page after two seconds will change the response

++ Best practices:
+  + Tested one thing in each test
+  + Tests easy to read and maintain
+  + Avoided setup and teardown code
+  + Used `fixture` from pytest for complex set up
+  + Cover both positive and negative tests